Extreme Weather and Health

 How You Can Help

 The CDC Foundation is actively seeking partners to join with us to make an impact.
-Help us move health to the forefront of the climate conversation and help people understand the risks to their wellbeing and inspire action.
 Learn more: Contact Advancement at the CDC Foundation: advancement@cdcfoundation.org, 404.653.0790.

-If you would like to have an immediate impact, give today to help us accelerate our nation's capacity, preparedness and resilience to extreme weather events, changing air quality and other national and local health challenges brought on by our changing climate.
+If you would like to have an immediate impact, give today to help us accelerate our nation's capacity, preparedness and resilience to extreme weather events, changing air quality and other national and local health challenges.
 Donate Now.